 How many students will I be teaching?
 Be prepared for anything!

 BEST PRACTICES FOR INTERVIEWS

 Be professional.
 Dress well and comfortably.
-Come on time.
+Be on time.
 Remember to maintain a professional demeanor while speaking with the interviewer.

 Highlight your notable achievements, skills, and experiences.
 Use this opportunity to show us who you are and what you have to offer.